MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

-= 2.164 xxxxxxxxxxxxxxxxxxxx =
+= 2.164 20260515 =

 * Updated to newer API version.
-The API will not talk to plugin versions earlier than 2.163
+The API will not talk to plugin versions earlier than 2.164
 * Removed Dash DASH
 * Removed Digibyte DGB
 * Removed DOGE
 * Removed Stellar XLM
 * Removed the "Open in wallet" link during checkout.

+After upgrading, check your currencies to see that they are correct.

 = 2.163 20260502 =